Get mean rotations and covariance matrices from set of finite rotations

 Note: No space is allowed between the option flag and the associated arguments.

-rotsmoother reads a table of total reconstructions and computes mean rotations (and optionally covariance matrices) for sub-groups of rotations based on rotation age.
+rotsmoother reads a table of total reconstructions and computes mean rotations (and optionally covariance matrices) for sub-groups of rotations based on rotation age (or all of the rotations).

 Use opening angles as a proxy for time.
 Suitable when no time can be assigned to the rotations.
 In this case, input is expected to contain lon lat angle [weight] records and -T settings refer to angles instead of time.
 [Default expects lon lat time angle [weight] and -T refers to time].